dagpay/magento-plugin/README.md

-# Dagpay Magento 2 plugin
+# Dagpay for Magento 2

 Accept dagcoin payments on your Magento 2 store